 “It’s we Conservatives who are not merely friends of the Earth – we are its guardians and trustees for generations to come.
 The core of Tory philosophy and for the case for protecting the environment are the same.
 No generation has a freehold on this earth.
 All we have is a life tenancy – with a full repairing lease.
 This Government intends to meet the terms of that lease in full."

-This project is developing policies and political narratives on the environment, energy, and climate change.
+This research theme is developing policies and political narratives on the environment, energy, and climate change.
 Our three core themes are as follows:

 - Future of energy